 Discovering through her welfare work how many of MEWSo's clients find it difficult to express themselves, she began to run the Art and Crafts workshops, a crucial way to help some women open up, unlock their love of art, and learn new skills.

 Her welfare work has also come to include looking after women who identify as part of the LBTQ+ community, who may experience abuse, discrimination and exclusion or who may feel at risk of harm if they were to come out.
-As a result MEWSo now campaigns on behalf of LBTQ+ women and is creating new workshops where they can share their stories, express their views and gain self-confidence.
+As a result MEWSo now campaigns on behalf of LBTQ+ women and has created workshops where they can share their stories, express their views and gain self-confidence.

 If you need advice about a welfare issue, are interested in learning to create your own art and crafts, or you need help as a member of the LBTQ+ community, call Sodabeh on 07579 801 365 or email: firstname.lastname@example.org.

 Celebrate Pride when the LGBTQ+ community invites everyone to commemorate the Stonewall riots, which happened in New York at the end of June 1969.
 It sparked a world-wide movement for recognition and started the fightback against homophobic abuse and discrimination.
 More importantly, Pride is a chance to celebrate and recognise the massive impact LGBTQ+ people have had all over the world, historically and present day.
 View the many different categories in which UK's LGBTQ+ people are making headway in 2020.

 This year, because of the pandemic, the usual Pride parade in London has been cancelled but the plan is for the parade to go ahead in June 2021.

 Below: Some of the children's artwork and an example of craftwork by MEWSo clients.